Hansmu/docker-tutorial/README.md

 sometimes the default image can limit what you need.
 In that case you can go searching for custom images that seem trustworthy or start building it from scratch.
 Building from scratch is just more work and upkeep over time.

+##Volumes
+Containers are usually immutable(unchanging) and ephemeral(temporary).
+It means that when we need to update the container, then we'll have to re-deploy it, never change the existing one.
+But what happens to the data?

+Docker has two solutions to keeping persistent data.
+Volumes and bind mounts.
+Volumes are in a special location outside of the container unified file system.
+Allows us to attach it to any container.
+The container sees it as a regular file path.
+Bind mount is linking a host file path to a container.

+`VOLUME /path/to/directory` is used to define the directory path for the volume inside of the container.
+Which means that any file we put in that directory inside of the container will outlive the container until we manually delete the volume.
+Volumes need manual deletion.

+`docker volume prune` can be used to clean up unused volumes.

+When you do an image inspect, then you can see that there is a volumes property.
+You can very with that that volumes are in use.
+If you create a container from the image, then you should see a volumes property there as well.
+Additionally there should be a volumes entry under mounts.
+Destination specifies where the container is trying to find the data internally and source specifies where the volumes actually exist on the host.
+With Linux, you can navigate to that path to actually see the data.
+However, on Mac and Windows, Docker is creating a VM in the background.
+So the data is inside of the VM, so you can't go to the path to actually see the file.

+`docker volume inspect <id>` can be used to inspect the volumes.
+We can't see from the volume's perspective what it's connected to.
+To fix this problem we can use `-v` when creating the container to specify the volume name.
+You have to specify the volumes folder as well.

+Example: `docker container run -d --name mysql -e MYSQL_ALLOW_EMPTY_PASSWORD=True -v mysql-my-custom-volume-name:/var/lib/mysql mysql`

+Now if go under `docker volume ls`, then you can see that a named volume has been created.

+Additionally, you can use that setup to reuse a volume by just changing the `--name` to another one.

+Sometimes you might need to create a Docker volume ahead of time.
+For local development that isn't necessary.
+But you can do this with `docker volume create`

+Bind mounting is mapping a host file or directory to a container file or directory.
+It doesn't overwrite any data.
+However, it takes precedence over the file in the container.
+If the bind mount is removed, then the file that existed before gets used again.
+Can't specify them in a Dockerfile because you need them to exist at a certain path on the host.
+Has to be added with `container run`.
+For example: `container run -v //c/Users/bob/doc/things:/path/in/container`

+`docker container run -d --name nginx -p 80:80 -v ${pwd}:/usr/share/nginx/html nginx` -
+${pwd} prints out the working directory.
+So we're mounting our current directory to be in the nginx/html folder.
+If you'd add a new file to the folder, then you'd see it inside of the Docker container as well.
+If you delete the file inside of the container, then it gets removed from the host as well.